openalea/openalea/vplab/README.txt

 === Description ===

-OpenAlea.OALab is a XXX
+OpenAlea.VPLab is a XXX

 === Content ===

-The OpenAlea.OALab package contains :
+The OpenAlea.VPLab package contains :

 ===== Installation =====